KPop Demon Hunters: Cultural impact

-On July 29, 2025, Netflix announced that KPop Demon Hunters had become the platform's "most watched original animated film of all time".
-On August 26, the company said the film had been watched 236 million times, passing Red Notice (2021) as its most-watched film.
-The Hollywood Reporter stated in late August that according to the company's internal figures, the film "had a remarkably consistent run over the summer," and predicted this meant it would "stick around for a while longer in Nielsen's charts."
-On September 3, Netflix stated that the film had passed 266 million views, overtaking the first season of Squid Game (2021) to become Netflix's most-watched title.
+KPop Demon Hunters furthered the visibility and popularity of South Korean culture as part of the Korean Wave and inspired an expansive fandom.
 The film's popularity has been described as surprising and unexpected; its streaming success was compared by Nate Jones of Vulture to that of Disney's Encanto (2021).
-Drew Taylor of TheWrap said the film was "a force just about everywhere," citing the popularity of the soundtrack album, and Netflix's official shop adding a section for the film, with t-shirts and plushies among the "top 5 best-selling items of the year".
-Others called the film an "animated sensation", a "potential gold mine" for Netflix, a "smash hit movie", and the "biggest hit of Hollywood's summer."
-The Cut said that the film's "hunky characters ... culturally specific story line ... [and] infectious soundtrack" were reasons for its popularity, with Yoohyun Jung of The Boston Globe suggesting that the film weaving "Korean cultural elements ... into its storytelling" was another reason for why it is popular.
+Drew Taylor of TheWrap described it as a widespread phenomenon, citing the popularity of the soundtrack album, and Netflix's official shop adding a KPop Demon Hunters section, with T-shirts and plushies being among top five best-selling items of 2025.
+Others called the film an "animated sensation", a "potential gold mine" for Netflix, a "smash hit movie", and the "biggest hit of Hollywood's summer".
+The Cut said the characters, storyline, and soundtrack as reasons for its popularity, with Yoohyun Jung of The Boston Globe suggesting that integration of Korean culture into the story was another reason for why it is popular.